pymc-devs/pymc/sphinxdoc/source/modelbuilding.rst

 This restriction becomes onerous if a step method proposes values for the elements of an array-valued variable separately.
 In this case, it may be preferable to partition the variable into several variables stored in an array or list.

+.. rubric:: Footnotes

+.. [#] Note that the ``random`` method does not provide a Gibbs sample unless the variable has no children.

 Data \label{data